Webster Avenue Select Bus Service

 Bx41 Select Bus Service began on June 30, 2013Overview | Updates | Design | Community Outreach and Reports | Timeline

-Webster Avenue is a major residential and commercial corridor in the Bronx, yet it has been underserved by transit, with most of the corridor a long walk from the subway.
-The corridor was identified as a potential route for Bus Rapid Transit (BRT) improvements in the BRT Phase II Study and received significant community support at a Bronx BRT workshop in May 2009.
+The Bx41 Select Bus Service runs along Webster Avenue, a major residential and commercial corridor in the Bronx that has been historically underserved by transit.
+The Webster Avenue corridor was identified as a potential route for Bus Rapid Transit (BRT) improvements in the BRT Phase II Study conducted in April 2009.

-- Offset bus lanes, which were installed on Webster Avenue between East 166th Street and East Gun Hill Road.
-This bus lane design allows buses to move quickly while preserving curbside access and parking along the corridor.
+- Offset bus lanes on Webster Avenue between East 166th Street and East Gun Hill Road

-- Bus bulbs, which will be constructed at most stations along Webster Avenue
+- Bus bulbs at most SBS stations on Webster Avenue

 Additionally, the project incorporates other elements, such as curb extensions, pedestrian refuges, and medians to improve pedestrian and motorist safety along the corridor.

-Community outreach for the Webster Ave Select Bus Service project will include a Community Advisory Committee, open houses, Community Board presentations and outreach to specific stakeholders, such as local merchants and community institutions.
-Throughout the study, design, and implementation process, DOT will use this outreach strategy to foster a dialog between the stakeholders and the agency and ensure full community engagement.
+Community outreach for the Webster Ave Select Bus Service project included a Community Advisory Committee, open houses, Community Board presentations, and outreach to specific stakeholders, such as local merchants and community institutions.
+Throughout the study, design, and implementation process, DOT employed this outreach strategy to foster a dialog between the stakeholders and the agency and ensure full community engagement.